Azzoz06/ContainerWkshp/5-HybridCloudLab.md

  Tip: If you want to modify the guestbook code it can be found in the `guestbook` directory, along with its Makefile.
 If you have pushed your custom image be sure to update the `image` property accordingly in the guestbook-deployment.yaml.

-2. To verify that the guestbook replication controller is running, run the `kubectl get deployment` command:
+2. To verify that the guestbook deployment is running, run the `kubectl get deployment` command:

     ```console
     root@iccws101:~/ICPGuestbook# kubectl get deployment